defamation litigation

 Comments

-2 responses to “Defamation litigation video”
+2 responses to “Defamation Litigation Under the Spotlight”

 1. […] trend that is threatening freedom of speech.
 In my view, it is often an abuse of power, such as when politicians and CEO’s use defamation law to silence people both from within their organisations and outside.
 When we allow their right to sue to dominate over […]